PoojaSinha8809/Capestone-Project-Module-20-and-24/README.md

 ### Evaluation and Accuracy of Second Model

-Because the model was trained on normalized data so before model evaluation we will normalizsed the test data and evaluate the model performance.
+Because the model was trained on normalized data so before model evaluation we need to normalize the test data and evaluate the model performance.

 19/19 [==============================] - 1s 65ms/step - loss: 0.1826 - accuracy: 0.9144
 Test Accuracy: 0.91